Seddryck/Didot/docs/_docs/specify-engine-parser.md

 ### Add or replace extension associations for template engines

-- `-x, --EngineExtension`: Defines the association of a file's extension with a template engine.
+- `-x, --engine-extension`: Defines the association of a file's extension with a template engine.
 More than one can be specified.

 ```powershell
 didot -t template.txt -s data.json -x txt:handlebars;liquid:fluid -o output.txt